November 20, 2019

 On Facebook it can look like this:

-You’ll find answers to those questions in Storykit now, using our newly launched function: slide intentions.
-In a chat with Storykit’s VP Product, Fredrik Strömberg, we learned how this will help us to create much better videos.
+You’ll find answers to those questions in Storykit, using our function: Slide Intentions.
+In a chat with Storykit's VP Product, Fredrik Strömberg, we learned how this will help us to create much better videos.

 So, Fredrik.
 What exactly is slide intentions?

 – Helping our users to share their stories in new, more efficient ways, has always been one of our main purposes.
 With slide intentions we give the users the possibility to use data to create better video content.

 When it comes to social videos, the manuscript is the most important part, but we haven't had access to reliable guidelines regarding how we should write those manuscripts.

 – Manuscript writers haven't had a data structure to rely on, but since your video in Storykit is created in a modular way, you can insert content data onto each slide.
 Thanks to this, you can suddenly become much more accurate and clear about your manuscript, and that leads to a more useful retention curve that is much easier to interpret.

 When you create your video in Storykit Video Studio you can insert content data, or 'slide intentions', on every single slide.
 The report will show you a clear picture of how your dramaturgical choices are connected with the retention curve.
 And that is when the magic happens.

 – Now you can start noticing things like 'Oh, we always lose viewers when we add our Call To Action', or 'Our viewers seem to move on when we talk about our product'.
 And then you can start thinking 'Hmmm, what would happen if I did this instead?'